A Visual Guide to All 37 Villains in the Batman TV Series

 Remember how we told you that Zelda the Great would not be the last you’d see of Anne Baxter in Batman?
 That’s because she’s the show’s only guest villain to ever return to play a different villain on the show later.
 This time around, she portrayed Egghead’s main squeeze, Olga, Queen of the Cossacks.
 The showy villainess mostly sat back while Egghead and his henchmen took care of business, but she’s a memorable character nonetheless.

 SEASON 3 (EPISODES 11, 12, 13)

-The coolest thing about Lord Marmaduke Ffogg (who appears in three episodes as the co-villain alongside his sister Lady Penelope Peasoup) is easily his Pipe of Fog.
-All the venerable lord has to do is light that thing up and the room starts filling with a white, puffy smoke—perfect to conceal his getaway.
+The coolest thing about Lord Marmaduke Ffogg (who appeared in three episodes as the co-villain alongside his sister Lady Penelope Peasoup) was easily his Pipe of Fog.
+All the venerable lord had to do is light that thing up and the room would start to fill with a white, puffy smoke—perfect to conceal his getaway.
 Played by Rudy Vallee, the villain also wore a special cast on his foot to make people think he had the gout and was, therefore, incapable of pulling off his crimes.
 Clever man.